benhoskings/babushka.me/pith/running-babushka.html.markdown

 The only caveat to be aware of is that babushka does monkey-patch some convenience methods onto core classes, like `Array#collapse` and `String#p`.
 If babushka's primary use was as a library then I wouldn't be patching in this way, but I think it's a worthwhile tradeoff for the concise deps that the patches allow you to write.

-## Source Loading

-To load the source, babushka requires every `.rb` file (in an indeterminate order; `Dir.glob` is in filesystem order on Linux, not alphabetical), and stores the names and blocks for each dep.
-The deps themselves are defined lazily, though -- the outer block of each dep is only run as the dep itself is run.
-(Run with `--debug` and watch for the 'defining dep against template' messages to see for yourself.)

-Meta deps are defined eagerly, but the template within a meta dep is only run when a dep is (lazily) defined against it.

-So, you don't need to require any of the `.rb` files from each other in line with dep requires -- lazy dep defining always happens after source loading is complete.
-At that point all the files have been parsed and required, so babushka has already located all the deps in the source.

 ## Logs

 As was mentioned above, the `--debug` option causes babushka to print more verbose information as it runs.
 Shell commands will print their full output as they run, and babushka will print details about its own operation -- for example, it will print a message as it lazily defines each dep.